-- We are forcing it to higher temperatures by continually increasing the atmosphere's "R value" by adding CO2 and raising humidity.
-If we merely STOP forcing the resistivity higher, the surface will still not be in equilibrium. - It will take a century or more until the atmosphere and land/ocean surface is hot enough to again be radiating as much heat as we get from the sun.
-During that time, we are doomed to further heating.
-That heating can be either rapid, or slow, depending on our actions - but warming will continue. - The Earth is able to continuously radiate fully 0.58 watts/m2 less than it receives from the sun, averaged over the entire Earth.
-Imagine every person on Earth has 44 arms and hands, and in each hand is a 1000 watt hair dryer, and they run that hair dryer 24x7x365, continuously.
-And now, a new 2018 study says this is higher: 0.83 watts/m2 - That's the rate at which heat is being added to Earth because of this radiative imbalance.
+- We are forcing it to higher temperatures by continually increasing the atmosphere's thermal resistivity by adding CO2 and raising humidity.
+If we merely STOP forcing the resistivity higher (constant atmos CO2), the surface will still not be in equilibrium. - It will take a century or more until the atmosphere and land/ocean surface is hot enough to again be radiating almost as much heat as we get from the sun. - During that time, we are doomed to further heating.
+That heating can be either rapid, or slow, depending on our actions - but warming will continue.

+The Earth is (was) able to continuously radiate 0.58 watts/m2 less than it receives from the sun

+- ... the canonical value, averaged over the entire Earth as of the early 2000's decade.
+How much heating is that? - Imagine every person on Earth has 42 (the answer to the Universe number!) additional arms and hands, and in each hand is a 1000 watt hair dryer, and they run that hair dryer 24x7x365, continuously.
+That's 0.58 watts/m2 - And a newer 2018 study says this is significantly higher: 0.83 watts/m2 - But wait it's worsening...